-Cloud computing has revolutionized the way we operate and live our lives.
-Before the cloud, computers and the world wide web were not utilized as much as they are now.
-Thanks to the cloud and its various advantages, enterprises worldwide underwent a tectonic change, which encouraged the development of another production approach: DevOps.
+Cloud computing has revolutionized the way we operate and live.
+Before the cloud, computers and the World Wide Web were not utilized as much as now.
+Thanks to the cloud and its various advantages, enterprises worldwide underwent a tectonic change, encouraging the development of another production approach: DevOps.

 DevOps is one of the most significant paradigm shifts the world has experienced.
 It has improved the production process by merging the development and operations teams.
 While they seem different, these approaches have catalyzed each other’s growth and global proliferation.

-One of the integral components in DevOps, supported by the cloud, is Continuous Integration and Continuous Development (CI/CD).
-This pipeline propagates the project’s perennial development, which is rolled out as iterative deliverables.
+One integral component of DevOps, supported by the cloud, is Continuous Integration and Continuous Development (CI/CD).
+This pipeline propagates the project’s perennial development, rolled out as iterative deliverables.
 Unfortunately, while the concept sounds fascinating, CI/CD pipelines are easier said than done.

 Useful Link: Serverless Vs Containers: Comparison Between Top Two Cloud Services